 How do taxes work on an investment?

-You receive your share of the depreciation from the asset, and can often you that to offset the income from the distributions you receive throughout the year.
-You should consult your tax advisor for your unique situation.
+You receive your share of the depreciation from the asset, and can often offset the income from the distributions you receive throughout the year.
+You should consult your tax advisor for more information regarding your unique situation.

 For your tax return, you will receive a K1 for each investment at the beginning of the year to provide to your tax return preparer.

 We provide quarterly distributions from the profits of the investment.
 These distributions typically start between 6-12 months after acquisition.

 Why did you decide to pursue this type of business model?